Orkestra-Tech/orkestra/docs/src/main/tut/github.md

 libraryDependencies += "com.drivetribe" %%% "orchestra-github" % orchestraVersion
 ```

-To add a webhook server so that Github can trigger jobs we mix in the trait `GithubHooks`, which requires us to
+To add a webhook server so that Github can trigger jobs, we mix in the trait `GithubHooks`, which requires us to
 implement `githubTriggers: Set[GithubTrigger]`.
 There is two implementation of `GithubTrigger`:
  - `BranchTrigger` which let's you trigger a job when a change is done on a branch.
  - `PullRequestTrigger` to listen on pull request changes.